autobutler-org/autobutler.org/content/docs/nerd-notes.md

 ---
-title: Getting Started
+title: Nerd Notes
-description: Get up and running quickly with AutoButler
+description: A Discussion about the Butler's Guts
 navigation:
-  title: Getting Started
+  title: Nerd Notes
-  order: 2
+  order: 4
 ---

-# Getting Started
+# Nerd Notes

-This guide will help you get up and running quickly with your new device.
-Or, if you're a nerd like us, you can install the Autobutler software on whatever Unix-based device you'd like.
+This page is an overview of our technical spec - it is essentially a duplicate of our

-## Quick Installation
+## Quick Installation - Local Hardware

 To install autobutler, you simply need to download the binary for your hardware from [our releases page](https://github.com/autobutler-org/autobutler.org/releases).